-There are no activity reports for Escanaba Segment.
+The Global Volcanism Program has no activity reports for Escanaba Segment.

-There are no Weekly Reports available for Escanaba Segment.
+The Global Volcanism Program has no Weekly Reports available for Escanaba Segment.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|

 |2260 BCE (?)||Unknown||Confirmed||0||Isotopic: Uranium-series||40 deg 59 min North|